 Actually, it doesn’t take me that long, because I reach a kind of level of mediocrity.
 The first take, the high notes aren’t quite high enough, and the low notes aren’t quite low enough.
 And the second take, I’m kind of basically in the ballpark.
 And the third take, I’m there.
 And the fourth take, it’s really not going to, we can stay there all night, but it’s really not going to improve much after that.
 So what you hear is pretty much close to the way, to what it would be if I came round and stood in your living room and bellowed it down your throat to you.Don't believe it.
-There's no bellowing to be heard in the jazzy "Snowbound" or in the swinging "Jingle Bells," nor in two other favorites of mine, "Have Yourself A Merry Little Christmas" (yeah, outta sight) and Mark's daring solo ballad, "What Are You Doing New Year's Eve?"
+There's no bellowing to be heard in the jazzy "Snowbound" or in the swinging "Jingle Bells," nor in two other favorites of mine, "Have Yourself A Merry Little Christmas" (yeah, outta sight) and Mark's daring, and beautifully executed, solo ballad, "What Are You Doing New Year's Eve?"

 But the song I'm totally hooked on this time around is the exhilarating "Christmas Glow Worm."
 Seriously.
 The singers' energy (Jessica sets the bar high), the inventive lyrics and irresistible melody, and the vivacious arrangement by Kevin Amos make this peculiar song about a bioluminescent larva a Christmas keeper.
 (Would you call it a novelty song?
 I'm not sure.)
 Some background from SteynOnline: